 You might be surprised to hear, but that email is one of the most effective communication tools.
 There are many benefits of using email to communicate with your clients.
 It is asynchronous and non-blocking as you don’t have to reply right away in the middle of your class like you would reply to the customer knocking on your door or calling your phone, you can leave the email in your Inbox until you find a good time to read it.
 And finally, because it is invisible to your recipient until you hit the Send button, you can take your time and think it through before you reply, write your answer a little bit at a time if required.
 Not to mention you can reply to several people at once as well as attach important forms and documents.

-All in all the email is very effective in reaching out to your customers, announcing news, sharing and collecting information at the same time.
-Your customers will keep and use your piano studio email address more often then you think.
+All in all, email is very effective in reaching out to your customers, announcing the news, and sharing and collecting information at the same time.
+Your customers will keep and use your piano studio email address more often than you think.
 That’s why you want a branded email address as it will make it look professional and trustworthy.
 What is a branded email and how is it different from the free email address?

 Branded email address